PhyberApex/typescript-lightning-talks/07-indexed-types/src/slides.md

 - Use square bracket notation to access type properties
 - Can access any property that exists on the type
+- Useful for extracting specific property types
 - Type-safe: TypeScript ensures property exists
-- Useful for extracting specific property types
-- Can be used with unions and intersections

 </v-clicks>